StiliyanDr/fuzzy-sets/README.md

 # fuzzysets
 **fuzzysets** is a simple Python package that is well suited for interactive experiments with fundamental concepts in fuzzy set theory.

+# Installation
+The package is available on [PYPI](https://pypi.org/project/fuzzysets/0.0.1/) and can be installed with pip:
+`pip install fuzzysets`

 # Notation
 In the following sections, code snippets will be highlighted `like this`.
 Examples involving a read-evaluate-print loop will show both the Python statement, which will be preceded by a `>>>` prompt, and its output, if any.